SummaryRead the full fact sheet

 - providing a pleasant way to cool down on a hot day

-- being available in many places – you can swim in swimming pools, beaches, lakes, dams and rivers.
-Make sure that the environment you choose to swim in is safe.
+- being available in many places – you can swim in swimming pools, beaches, lakes, dams and rivers. .

 Getting started with swimming

 There are public pools throughout Australia that are open to everyone.
-Entry to public pools usually costs a few dollars and many aquatic centres offer swimming lessons for people of all ages, as well as training and exercise groups.
+Entry to public pools is inexpensive and many aquatic centres offer swimming lessons for people of all ages, as well as training and exercise groups.

 Some general tips for swimming